COVID-19 service updates on direct payments

 The agreement also advises you what records you need to keep, what to do if your needs change and what to do if you wish to end the agreement.

 As well as your annual Care Act Review you will also be asked to submit financial monitoring as part of your Direct Payment – you will be contacted for this information by the Direct Payment Officer’s.
 Further details of this will be available in your Direct Payment Agreement.

 As part of Care Act assessment and support plan you will be supported through a financial assessment.
 This assessment will determine whether you pay a contribution to your care provided by Adult Social Care.
 This is a means tested assessment, this means your level of income will depend if you pay a client contribution towards your care and support.

 We will carry out a Financial Assessment before your personal budget is worked out to let you know the maximum you will have to pay.
-Your allocated worker can provide you with further information and details regarding this or you can view our Paying for Care information pages.
+Your allocated worker can provide you with further information and details regarding this or you can view more information on our paying for care page.

-- Employing personal assistants - Skills for Care toolkit to help you.
+- Visit the Employing personal assistants toolkit website for skills for care toolkit to help you.

-- Individual employer funding - Skills for Care apply for funding to train you and your staff.
+- Visit the skills for care website for more on the Individual employer funding - skills for care apply for funding to train you and your staff.